The Website The Birds Maps Virtual Tour Email us

 - EssaysEric Dinerstein Bill Young

-Early Spring Date: April 25 Late Spring Date: May 26 Most Frequently Seen: May 7-15
+Early Spring Date: April 25 Late Spring Date: May 26 Best Dates to See in Spring: May 7-15

-Tennessee Warblers show up every spring at Monticello Park in small numbers.
-In all but one spring since 2005, six or fewer have been recorded; in 2011, only one was.
+Spring: Tennessee Warblers show up at Monticello Park in small numbers; most years have 6 or fewer records.
 They usually migrate to the west of the Washington metro area.
-The most likely time for them to show up at Monticello in the spring is during the second week in May.
+The most likely time to encounter them at Monticello is the second week in May.
 Tennessee Warblers breed in coniferous forests in Canada and the northern states.
 As with the Bay-breasted and Cape May Warblers, their frequency at Monticello is linked to the availability of spruce budworms on their breeding grounds the previous year.

 Where to See Them in the Park